| ..

 the Mechanism of Injury

-increased external rotation of the lower extremity, students may increase
+achieve increased external rotation of the lower extremity, students

-their lumbar lordosis or "screw the knee."
-Increasing lordosis
+may increase their lumbar lordosis or "screw the knee."

-decreases the tension on the iliofemoral ligament allowing increased
+Increasing lordosis decreases the tension on the iliofemoral ligament

 a great deal of torque on the knees and can produce medial knee strain